Social Thoughts That Are Common, But Which People Can Worry Are Abnormal

 Sometimes people are concerned about being a social chameleon because they've noticed how good at it they are.
 They reason, "It has to be a bad sign that this comes to me so easily."
 I think that's a misjudgment that comes from a lack of experience and perspective.
 They know it feels simple for them, but then they mistakenly conclude it must be tricky for everyone else.
 The fact is it's not that hard to get a basic read on someone and mold yourself into what they'd prefer.
 Most people could do it if they wanted to, they just don't see the need.

-At other times someone will ask about their chameleon skills and you get the sense that along with "I'm worried I might be a sociopath", there's also the unspoken message of "This makes me Dark & Edgy, right?
+At other times someone will ask about their chameleon skills and you get the sense that along with "I'm worried I might be a sociopath", there's also the unspoken message of "This makes me dark and edgy, right?
 Right??"
 People who think like this are usually younger.
-They've discovered they have this apparent new social "power" they can play with.
+They've discovered they have this apparent new interpersonal "power" they can play with.
 They're eager to think there might be something about them that makes them unique and semi-dangerous.
 Again, they don't have the experience to know they haven't discovered some forbidden social art.

 If you've had this thought yourself, hopefully I've reassured you you're not an imminent danger to society.
 However, if you're still worried, nothing's stopping you from looking into the matter further.
 Same goes for the other points in this article.